 - commute their 2015 benefits, taking them as a lump sum

 The options to claim 2015 benefits adjusted in line with retirement age or commute 2015 benefits will be offset against any overpayment made when calculating their provisional legacy scheme award.

 If you’re calculating estimates for 1995/2008 members with full protection, you should only do so up to 31 March 2022 using details of their 1995/2008 membership.

 Changes to member contributions

-You can read the consultation response via NHS Pension Scheme: proposed changes to member contributions: consultation response - GOV.UK
+You can read the consultation response via NHS Pension Scheme: member contributions phase 2 and miscellaneous amendments - GOV.UK (www.gov.uk)

 Information for your payroll provider

 Ensure you discuss these changes with your payroll provider and that they are aware of the changes to the contribution rates which remain based on actual pensionable pay from 1 April 2024.

 Further information on the changes and advice for you as an employer will be available in our updated member contributions changes employer information pack.

 We will start writing to members in February 2024 to inform them of the changes.